johnathanvman/F6/index.md

 							" drools while she watches us duel.",
 							" asks if she can taste the queen before I swallow her.", "'s stomach growls loudly.
 We better get something to eat after this fight...", ])
 					])
+				}else if(party.units[Entry].Tags[0] == "Slimegirl"){
+					messageToLog = choose([
+						choose([
+							"My ","My ",choose([
+							"Away from the fighting, my ",
+							"From afar, my ",
+							"From across the throneroom, my ",
+							"While shaped like a slug, my ",
+							"While in her spherical form, my ",
+							"From a safe distance, my ",
+							"While dripping all over the furnature, my ", "While leaving a puddle on the floor"]) ])+party.units[Entry].Name.toLowerCase()+choose([
+							" makes her weird whale noises at me. "+choose(["","","Even the Queen looks over questioningly."]), " waves her arms frantically above her head!", " does a little dance to motivate me.",
+							" morphs her body to vaguely resemble the queen.", " expands her hand to give me a massive thumbs up!"
+						])
+					])
 				}else{